 - Contracting Strategy: Explain and, to the extent necessary, provide the analysis and rationale for the contracting strategy.
 Justify the use of fixed-price or cost-plus vehicles.
 Explain why the incentives provided were chosen and why there is confidence that they will successfully motivate the contractor to provide the performance desired by the government.

 - Major Contract(s): Identify the number and type of contracts, deliverable items, options, exit criteria, and contracting plan (competitive versus sole source and future down-select options), along with any other considerations.

 - Incentives: For each major contract, describe the contract incentives in detail.
 State how contract incentives are going to be employed to achieve required cost, schedule, and performance outcomes.
 If more than one incentive is planned for a contract, the Technology Development Strategy (TDS) and Acquisition Strategy should explain how the incentives complement each other and do not interfere with one another.

 - Technical Data Management: The strategy for Acquisition Category (ACAT) I and II programs shall assess the long-term technical data needs for the system and reflect that assessment in both the TDS and the acquisition strategy.

-- Sustainment: The acquisition strategy should provide an overview of the sustainment-related contract(s) and performance-based agreements, with government and industry providers describing how the integrated product support package will be acquired for the system being supported.
-The discussion should include the contract/agreement and length, along with major terms and conditions; performance measures being used; and the portion of the system covered with the associated sustainment-related functions, plus hardware and data covered in each contract/agreement.
+- Sustainment / Product Support: The acquisition strategy should provide an overview of the sustainment-related contract(s) and performance-based agreements, with government and industry providers describing how the integrated product support package will be acquired for the system being supported.
+The discussion should include the contract/agreement and length, along with major terms and conditions; performance measures being used, and the portion of the system covered with the associated sustainment-related functions, plus hardware and data covered in each contract/agreement.

-STATUTORY requirements that must be addressed in the Acquisition Strategy include:
+Requirements that Must be Addressed in the Acquisition Strategy include:

 - Benefit Analysis and Needs Determination